thrturker1/statue-app/README.md

 There are existing /home , /signup , /login routes in it.

-You can edit, change or hide your statue.
+You can edit, change or hide your status.

 Enjoy!!!